ATaylorAerospace/Ion-Propulsion/README.md

 ### **📖lib**

 The lib folder will contain the C++ libraries that will be used by the Python scripts in the python folder.
 These libraries will define the data types and function implementations that will be used by the Python code.
 The lib folder will contain the following libraries:

-- A C++ library that will be used to control the ion thruster.
-This library will be called by the Python scripts to control the gridded ion thruster.
-- A C++ library that will be used to control the power supply.
-This library will be called by the Python scripts to control the power supply.
-- A C++ library that will be used to communicate with the control system.
-This library will be called by the Python scripts to communicate with the control system.

 ### **📖src**